First & Last Frost Date by UK Postcode 2026

 Step 3: Cloches for individual plants

-If you only have a handful of plants to protect — newly planted tomatoes, a young courgette or a melon — individual cloches are ideal.
+If you only have a handful of plants to protect (newly planted tomatoes, a young courgette or a melon), individual cloches are ideal.
 Victorian bell cloches look beautiful, but cut-off plastic bottles work just as well in a pinch.
 Place the cloche over the plant in the late afternoon and remove it mid-morning once the air warms.
-On sunny days, even in spring, temperatures inside a cloche can soar above 30°C, so ventilation is critical.
+On sunny days, even in spring, temperatures inside a cloche can soar above 30°C, so you must ventilate.

 Step 4: Cold frames for seedlings